Subaru

 • Transfer the white plastic spacer (B) to the new pump and install the new o-ring (A) from the kit to hold the spacer in place.
 Lubricate the new o-ring with gasoline.

 • IMPORTANT: Always confirm the original o-ring came out of the filter assembly during disassembly.
-If not, use a rubber-tipped or plastic (non-marring) pick tool to CAREFULLY remove it without scratching the filter assembly bore.
+If not, use a rubbertipped or plastic (non-marring) pick tool to CAREFULLY remove it without scratching the filter assembly bore.
 Transfer the white plastic spacer (B) to the new pump and install the new o-ring (A) from the kit to hold the spacer in place.
-It is
+It is CRITICAL for the bushing and NEW o-ring to be installed on the new pump in the proper order.
+Always lubricate the new o-rings with gasoline.

-1. Install the new fuel pump into the fuel filter assembly.
-Using the image here as a guide, lay the partially reassembled pump assembly on the bench horizontally and insert the new pump into the fuel filter assembly.
-Using both hands, CAREFULLY press the new pump and filter assemblies together until a “click” is heard from ALL of the new fuel pump’s retaining claws.
+8. Install the new fuel pump into the fuel filter assembly.
+Using the image here as a guide, lay the partially reassembled pump assembly on the bench horizontally and insert the new pump into the fuel filter Using both hands, CAREFULLY press the new pump and filter assemblies together until a “click” is heard from ALL of the new fuel pump’s retaining claws.
 If the new pump does not fully seat and lock into position, make sure the old o-ring (A) is not still in the bore as shown above.
 See Appendix B starting on pg.
 48 for more information and a video on this CRITICAL step.

 • Refit the fuel pump holder to the fuel filter assembly.